-Both teams started slowly at the Olympic Stadium, and the closest either side came to scoring in the opening 20 minutes came when Marco Ruben's weak effort hit Eliaquim Mangala on the arm, though the defender didn't know much about the obstruction.
+Both teams started slowly, and the closest either side came to scoring in the opening 20 minutes came when Marco Ruben's weak effort hit Eliaquim Mangala on the arm, though the defender didn't know much about the obstruction.

-Porto top scorer Martinez was the main threat for the visitors, and he almost opened the scoring when he met Rodriguez's searching cross from the left, but his low header was acrobatically turned round the post by Koval.
+Porto top scorer Jackson Martinez was the main threat for the Portuguese champions, and he almost opened the scoring when he met James Rodriguez's searching cross from the left, but his low header was acrobatically turned round the post by young goalkeeper Maksym Koval.

-That chance was the catalyst for the match to open up somewhat, and Taye Taiwo tried his luck from distance for the home side, though his speculative volley drifted wide of the post.
-Danilo then tested Koval with a weak effort from distance but there was precious little talking points during an opening period where defences dominated.
+That chance was the catalyst for the match to open up somewhat, and Taye Taiwo tried his luck from distance for the home side, though his specualtive volley drifted wide of the post.
+Danilo then tested Koval with a weak effort from distance, but there was precious little talking points in an opening period where defenses dominated.

-Kiev had their best chance of the night with 25 minutes remaining when Yarmolenko was put through by substitute Lukman Haruna but he shot weakly at Helton from just inside the area.
+Kiev had its best chance of the night with 25 minutes remaining when Yarmolenko was put through by substitute Lukman Haruna but he shot weakly at Helton from just inside the area.